getlift/lift/docs/queues.md

 By default, Lambda will be invoked 1 messages at a time.
 The reason is to simplify error handling: in a batch, any failed message will fail the whole batch.

 It is possible to change the batch size between 1 and 10.

+### More options

+Looking for more options in the component configuration?
+[Open a GitHub issue](https://github.com/getlift/lift/issues/new).